 TNAP: Can you tell us briefly what was covered in the course?

-Alice: The course started with the basic and most important aspect of the programme, which were the physical, intellectual and physiological aspects.
-They taught us home exercises we can do with our babies and how they can benefit and help in our babies’ development.
+Alice: The course started with the basic and most important aspect of the programme, which was the physical, intellectual and physiological aspects.
+They taught us some exercises we can do with our babies and how they can benefit and help in our babies’ development.
 The course later covered other aspects such diet, nutrition, environmental factors and some discipline strategies.

 TNAP: Before you tried the GD program, was Jared attending any school?